-So often, if you’ve got a tagging system going on, just use those numbers and link them with a photo into whatever other system you’re holding.
+So often, if you’ve got a tagging system going on, just use those numbers and link them with a photo into whatever other systems you’re holding.

-And I think that sometimes, just give yourself the freedom to use different systems for the treatment plants and for the linear assets that works really well.
+And I think that sometimes, just give yourself the freedom to use different systems for the treatment plants and for the linear assets that work really well.

 PHOTO CREDIT: U.S. Department of Agriculture via Flickr Creative Commons License.
-The photo was cropped and re-sized to fit website requirement..
+The photo was cropped and re-sized to fit the website requirement.